courtois-neuromod/cneuromod_embeddings/README.md

+#Generating parcellation model
+The models are generated on beluga using slurm.
+The first step is to decide on the parameters:sub, runs, clusters, states and batches.
+These paramteres are editted in the `create_dypac_jobs.py` file.
+Running this script will then create a bash file with a python command that runs the `generate_embeddings.py` sript.
+For example:

+`python generate_embeddings.py --subject=sub-05 --session=all --runs=all  -n_clusters=20  -n_states=60 -n_batch=3 -n_replications=100`

+In order to create multiple commands change a parameter to a list instead of a string and then edit the foor-loop found in the script.

+Once the `dypac_jobs.sh` file is ready, submit your job using the `dypac_submit_jobs.sh`.
+Adjust the memory and cpu requirements, load virtual environment and then run `bash dypac_jobs.sh`

+All files are found:

+`/project/rrg-pbellec/cneuromod_embeddings/`

 # Loading a parcellation model
 At the moment, the individual cneuromod parcellations have been generated in the folder `/data/cisl/dypac_output/29062020/embeddings/first_run` on the `elm` server.
 Each parcellation model is relatively large (300 MB).
 The parcellations are saved in pickle files called `sub-{XX}_runs{NN}_cluster50_states150_batches10_reps100.pickle` where `XX` is the number of the subject `1` to `6`, and `NN` is the number of runs used to generate the parcels (typically around 40).
 To load a parcellation model, use the following instructions:
 ```